The Startup Term Sheet Handbook: From Valuation to Negotiation

 16. Expiry: This Term Sheet will expire on [Expiry Date], unless extended mutually by both parties.

-This template provides a basic overview of the key elements usually found in a term sheet.
-Depending on the specific nature of the deal, complexities, and the jurisdiction, many other terms, provisions, or clauses may need to be added.
+This template is a basic guide to the key terms and elements typically contained in a term sheet.
+Depending on the particularities of the deal, complication and jurisdiction may necessitate inclusion of many other terms, provisions or clauses.

 Conclusion